Breathing tube in the throat. What is and proper care for a tracheostomy. Breathing tube. In what cases is tracheostomy performed?

 4. Good cosmetic result.

-Dilated tracheostomy is easier to reproduce than the classical method of operation, but the high cost of manipulation kits most often becomes an obstacle to its widespread use.
+Dilational tracheostomy easier to reproduce than the classical method of operation, but an obstacle to its widespread use is most often the high cost of manipulation kits.

-Puncture tracheostomy can be performed using dilators of various sizes, sequentially inserted into the trachea, or a special clamp with a guide (Grigs method).
+Puncture tracheostomy can be performed using dilators of different sizes, sequentially inserted into the trachea, or a special clamp with a conductor (Griggs method).

 Percutaneous tracheostomy technique:

-• The patient is placed on his back with his head thrown back, under the shoulder blades - a roller;
+• The patient is placed on his back with his head thrown back, with a bolster under his shoulder blades;

-• Horizontal incision of soft tissues, which are moved to the sides with blunt hooks, exposing the tracheal rings;
+• A horizontal incision of soft tissues, which are pushed to the sides with blunt hooks, exposing the tracheal rings;

-• Introduction of a puncture needle between I and II or II and III cartilaginous rings, placement of a flexible conductor into the needle;
+• Inserting a puncture needle between I and II or II and III cartilaginous rings, placing a flexible guide into the needle;

-• Introduction of dilators along the conductor until a hole of the required diameter is formed;
+• Inserting expanders along the conductor until a hole of the required diameter is formed;

-• Placement of a tracheostomy tube with a dilator in the trachea, removal of the dilator and fixation of the tube.
+• Placement of a tracheostomy tube into the trachea along with a dilator, removal of the dilator and fixation of the tube.

 percutaneous tracheostomy

-In the case when a dilatation clamp is used, the surgeon first makes a test puncture under bronchoscopy, then inserts a thick needle with a cannula, which remains in the lumen of the trachea.
-A conductor is inserted through the cannula into the trachea.
-Next, a small incision is made in the soft tissues with a scalpel, and the hole for the tracheostomy is expanded with a clamp.
+In the case when a dilatation clamp is used, the surgeon first makes a test puncture under bronchoscopy control, then inserts a thick needle with a cannula, which remains in the lumen of the trachea.
+A guidewire is inserted through the cannula into the trachea.
+Next, a small incision is made in the soft tissue with a scalpel, and the hole for the tracheostomy is expanded using a clamp.

-After installing the tracheostomy tube, it must be securely fixed, since in the first few days there is a high probability of its exit from the still unformed stoma.
-In addition, it is very important that the size of the tube and the opening in the trachea match, otherwise bleeding, rupture of the trachea, and incorrect position of the tube relative to the tracheal wall are possible.
+After installing the tracheostomy tube, it must be securely fixed, since in the first few days there is a high probability of it coming out of the not yet formed stoma.
+In addition, it is very important that the sizes of the tube and the hole in the trachea match, otherwise bleeding, rupture of the trachea, or incorrect placement of the tube relative to the tracheal wall are possible.

-As you can see, any tracheostomy technique, whether it be an open method or a percutaneous one, is rather complicated and requires appropriate skills, availability of instruments, sterile conditions and anesthesia, therefore at home and without the participation of an experienced surgeon, its implementation is excluded.
+As you can see, any tracheostomy technique, whether open or percutaneous, is quite complex and requires appropriate skills, instrumentation, sterile conditions and anesthesia, therefore at home and without the participation of an experienced surgeon, its implementation is excluded.

-Tracheostomy is a very serious operation, complications are not uncommon.
-The probability of their occurrence depends on the time that has passed after the manipulation, and on the qualifications of the surgeon.
-With open surgery, they occur in 30-40% of cases, with puncture tracheostomy, this figure is significantly lower - about 3%.
-Some of the most common adverse effects of tracheostomy include:
+Tracheostomy is a very serious operation and complications are not uncommon.
+The likelihood of their occurrence depends on the time that has passed since the manipulation and on the qualifications of the surgeon.
+With open surgery they occur in 30-40% of cases; with puncture tracheostomy this figure is significantly lower - about 3%.
+Some of the most common adverse effects from tracheostomy include:

-1. Bleeding when traumatizing the arteries of the neck, air embolism when opening the veins;
+1. Bleeding when the arteries of the neck are injured, air embolism when the veins are opened;

 2. Infection (probability with open surgery up to 40%);